piotrkosytorz/software-architecture/Series1.md

 To generate a report just import the Main file in the root folder of the source code.
 Then run the function generateReport(loc location, loc reportFile)

-* first argument being a eclipse project
+* First argument being a eclipse project
-* second argument where you want the  html report to be stored (file has to exist)
+* Second argument where you want the  html report to be stored (file has to exist)

 The code is structured in 7 files.